HomeMy WebLinkAbout1935-07-23 567

 Letter was received from the Motor Truck Club of

-Mass.
-Inc. stating that that association was conducting,
+Mass .
+Inc. stating that that association was conducting

-a statewide campaign on street and highway safety and it
+a statewide campaign on street and highway safety and it Street &

-requested that the Board cooperate by appointing a com-
+requested that the Board cooperate by appointing a com- Highway

-mittee of five public-spirited, influential men living
+mittee of five public-spirited, influential fnen living Safety.

 The Board voted to take no action on the matter.